xolox/vim-colorscheme-switcher/README.md

 ### The `:RandomColorScheme` command

 Switch to a random color scheme.
 Because Vim doesn't actually expose random numbers the microseconds of the current time are used to improvise a source of randomness.
 It's nothing like real randomness but convincing enough for this plug-in :-).

+### The `:ColorSchemeToggleBG` command

+Switch to the next color scheme with a different background (light/dark).
+This really only makes sense in combination with the `g:colorscheme_switcher_keep_background` option (see below).
+For when you are cycling though dark backgrounds and decide you want a light one instead.

 ## Options